UCL INVESTMENT FUND

 Portfolio Managers have the task of producing detailed quarterly reports of sector activity, portfolio performance, investment decision reasoning and strategy, and future outlook.
 This will be done in a simple “letter to the shareholders” format.

 Candidates are expected to answer several simple questions about the industry and market.
-Successful analysts will face 2 rounds of interviews with respective sector head and a management committee member; portfolio managers will be interviewed by all three managers.
+Successful analysts will face 1 round of interviews with respective sector head and a management committee member; portfolio managers will be interviewed by all three managers.
 Admitted students will also undergo occasional check-ins, in order to maximize effectiveness.
-Slacking or failure to complete your tasks will result in replacement.

 The process is structured in a style resembling a conventional Investment Banking application.
 Analysts are required to fill out a formal application for specific portfolios of interest and submit their CVs and cover letters on the UCLIS website.
-Successful candidates will be interviewed at two stages with the respective portfolio manager and a member of the management team.
+Successful candidates will be interviewed with the respective portfolio manager and a member of the management team.
 Analysts will be shuffled between portfolios throughout the year, based on interest and availability.
-All candidates will receive feedback on their applications.